Botspot/botspot-screen-recorder/README.md

 3. Stop the recording when done.
 4. Profit.
 5. Your settings are saved to `~/.config/botspot-screen-recorder.conf` for next time.

+### Tips for using the on-screen webcam feed
+- It can be paused.
+Just click the pause button in the middle of the window.
+- It can be resized and moved in real time.
+You can click and drag anywhere on the window to move it.
+- Double-click the webcam feed to toggle fullscreen.
+Press Escape to exit fullscreen.
+- To keep the webcam feed visible above other windows, use your Wayland compositor to do it.
+  - If you are using the LabWC compositor, press Alt+Space then click Always on Top.
+  - If you are using Wayfire I am not aware of an easy way to do this.

 ### Update to latest version
 ```